-He was previously considered to be the son of Queen Neferhetepes but excavations of the causeway of his son Sahure suggest that he was in fact the husband of Queen Neferhetep and may have been the son of Shepseskhaf and Khentkaus I (who may be lady known as Reddjedet in the story of Khufu and the Magicians recorded in the Westcar Papyrus).
+Userkaf was previously considered to be the son of Queen Neferhetepes but excavations of the causeway of his son, Sahure, suggest that he was in fact the husband of Queen Neferhetep and may have been the son of Shepseskhaf and Khentkaus I (who may be the lady known as Reddjedet in the story of Khufu and the Magicians recorded in the Westcar Papyrus).

 Alternatively, it has been noted that both Shepseskhaf and Userkaf omitted the name of Ra from their throne name (they are the first pharaohs since Djedfere to have done so).
 Because of this, and the proximity of their pyramids, Verner has argued that Shepseskaf and Userkaf were the sons of Khentkaus I (who does bear a title which could be translated as “Mother of two kings”).

 Userkaf and his successors were known as the “Sun Kings”.
 He was the first pharaoh to build a sun temple at Abu Gurob (near Abusir).
 His sun temple, named “Nekhen-Re” (“Stronghold of Ra“) included a sun altar and Benben (a truncated obelisk).
 This temple was a precursor to the sun temples adopted by Akhenaten but was apparently inspired by an earlier sun temple at Iunu (Heliopolis).
 A bust of Userkaf found here is one of the few examples of an Old Kingdom pharaoh wearing the Deshret (Red Crown) of Lower Egypt.